abhirockzz/fn-text2pdf-events/README.md

 - Start by cloning this repository
 - [Create Oracle Cloud Infrastructure Object Storage bucket](https://docs.cloud.oracle.com/iaas/Content/Object/Tasks/managingbuckets.htm#usingconsole)
-- Collect the following information for you OCI tenancy (you'll need these in subsequent steps) - Tenancy OCID, User OCID of a user in the tenancy, OCI private key, OCI public key passphrase, OCI region, Object Storage namespace and name of the bucket you just created
+- Collect the following information for you OCI tenancy (you'll need these in subsequent steps) - Tenancy OCID, User OCID of a user in the tenancy, OCI private key, OCI public key passphrase, OCI region
 - Copy your OCI private key to folder.
 If you don't already have one, [please follow the documentation](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How)